AJsVoices/the-clandestine-providence/Shorts/monster-contest.md

 Now came the fun part.
 I growled as I stood up and stomped on the first tower.
 I growled louder as I crushed two more.
 I was lifting my foot when a new voice spoke softly from behind me.
 "Aren't we getting a little too old to be playing with blocks?"

-I turned to see a pair of striking ice blue eyes behind me and a smirk on his lips
+I turned to see a pair of striking ice blue eyes behind me and a smirk on his lips.
+His hair was a tossled mess, and I recognized him from a TV show I'd seen my roommates watching.
+I grinned at him and he came over to me and tugged the monster mask off.
+"Aren't you like fifteen now?"

+That was the key, he knew me, even though I didn't know him.
+He made me happy.
+My Mushu, made me happy.
+It was the only name I ever knew him by.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5NDMwMjIzNCwtMTQ4MjIxNzQzLDY3Mj
-IyMDM4NywtNjM5Mjk3NjU3LC0zNjE5NTYxMDUsLTEzOTU3ODkw
-MzQsMTc4ODYwODIzMl19
+eyJoaXN0b3J5IjpbMTEzODQxODM0LC0xNDgyMjE3NDMsNjcyMj
+IwMzg3LC02MzkyOTc2NTcsLTM2MTk1NjEwNSwtMTM5NTc4OTAz
+NCwxNzg4NjA4MjMyXX0=
 -->